KwadFan/lv_mpy_me/docs/HOWTO.md

 ---

-As previously mentioned a few times, you are own your own to manage that properly.
+As previously mentioned a few times, you are on your own to manage that properly.

 As an Example for my Device ESP-WROOM-32 DevKitC V4